chgrl/rdnb/README.md

 A personal access token is required for usage and can be requested by sending an e-mail to the Interface Service (schnittstellen-service@dnb.de).
 The e-mail must include the required catalogue "Catalogue of German National Library (DNB) / Katalog der Deutschen Nationalbibliothek (DNB)" and the access option "via access token / über Zugangscode".

-If you do not want to enter your token for each R session, put the following in your .Renviron or .Rprofile file:
-`DNB_TOKEN=PUTYOURTOKENHERE`.

 #### Source and more details: